Life is uncertain. We know that. What we don’t want to admit is how quickly uncertainty can morph into fear, worry, and all-out panic.

 Here’s my idea: Stop what you’re doing and write down ten things for which you are grateful.
 But don’t stop there!
 Send me your list, so I can share your gratitude—or post it in the comments below.
 How wonderful that we are so easily connected by technology (that’s on my list, too!)

-If you prefer, send your list to this email address: mary @everydaycheapskate.com (be sure to close that space after “mary.”).
+If you prefer, send your list to this email address: mailbag @everydaycheapskate.com (be sure to close that space after “mailbag.”).
 I cannot wait to watch my inbox fill.
 I’ll read every message, and be grateful for you.

 Together, we will keep calm and carry on!